Genaker/mage2/README.md

 # Mage library is not only facades!

 Magento 2 sucks, and Mage is here to resolve this issue.
 Adobe killed Magento with the scum and overengenered bloatware.
 Mage adding additional nice development features not available with Magento 2 core.
-* Fast easy accesible fasades
+* Fast easy accesible facades
 * Easy Logger
 * Fast, accessible Object manager
 * Symfony Dumper features